 Determining impact thresholds is a key component in applying NPS Management Policies 2006 and DO #12.
 These thresholds provide the reader with an idea of the intensity of a given impact on a specific topic.
 The impact threshold is determined primarily by comparing the effect to a relevant standard based on regulations, scientific literature and research, or best professional judgment.
 Because definitions of intensity vary by impact topic, intensity definitions are provided separately for each impact topic analyzed in this document.
-Intensity definitions are provided throughout the analysis for negligible, minor, moderate, and major impacts.
+Intensity definitions are provided throughout the analysis for negligible, minor, moderate, and major adverse impacts.
 In all cases the impact thresholds are defined for adverse impacts.
-Beneficial impacts are addressed qualitatively.
+Beneficial impacts are addressed qualitatively, as NPS Management Policies 2006 and DO #12 do not require that level of intensity of beneficial impact be defined (negligible, minor, etc.).